dmjtsh/huawei_course/7-differentiator/README.md

 But by implementing this algorithm we will face a problem with overcomplicated expressions which we need to simplify.
 To solve these issues we have different optimizations that will help us to make a good-looking result. \
 **Constant Folding** \
-If we have some sub-tree that consist only from constants we will calculate this tree and turn it into one constant node:
+If we have some sub-tree that consists only from constants we will calculate this tree and turn it into one constant node:

 ![Constant Folding Example](tree_optimization1.png)